willwin4sure/sprl/cpp/src/games/GoDesc.md

    updating the DSU data structure and component Zobrist value accordingly.
 We also need to update the liberties of this group via a DFS (there isn't a clean, correct way to do this in `O(1)`).
-   Note that right now all the liberty counts are correct modulo the removal of enemy groups.
+   Now all the liberty counts are correct modulo the removal of enemy groups.

 2. Next, we check all enemy neighbors of the new stone and deduct a liberty for each group, making sure not to overcount the same group.
 If a group has no liberties, we remove it from the board, via a DFS.
-During this process, any friendly groups that gain a liberty are updated as well.
+During this process, any friendly groups that gain liberties are updated as well.

 3. Finally, we update the Zobrist hash of the board by XOR-ing all the updates we made using the component Zobrist values.